 The Journey of Bre & Back so far…

 Wonderful, uplifting but painful too.
-Engaging with these incredible women and their stories, and acknowledging the struggle that every Aboriginal family has to manage, is essential for people like me who are so distant from rural Australia and unaware of the real history.
+Engaging with these incredible women and their stories, and acknowledging the struggle that every First Nations family has to manage, is essential for people like me who are so distant from rural Australia and unaware of the real history.
 You’ve made a beautiful and powerful film, and as a representation of so many forgotten stories, it will surely help to educate the ignorant and over time hopefully to heal some wounds.

 Bankstown:Live audience member